 Photo by Yoshi0511/Shutterstock

-Unusual flavors you'll often find include soy sauce and mayonnaise, cod roe and butter, seaweed and salt, wasabi and beef and pickled plum.
-Some of the limited edition flavors have included chocolate, squid and carrot, fizzy cola and takoyaki (octopus grilled in a flour-based batter).
+Some unusual flavors you'll find include soy sauce and mayonnaise, cod roe and butter, seaweed and salt, wasabi and beef, and pickled plum.
+Limited editions have featured adventurous tastes like chocolate, squid and carrot, fizzy cola, and takoyaki (octopus in batter).

 Yukata